New York Road Map

-About New York Road Transportation Network
+About New York Road TMap

 New York has one of the most comprehensive and oldest transportation infrastructure systems in the U.S. The State Department of Transportation has the overall authority to supervise the road transportation network in the state.
 They build new roads and maintain the old roads.

 The northern regions of the state are linked to the southern portions of the state by interstate highways 81, 87 and 495.
 The interstate highways of 84, 86, 88 and 90 join the eastern end with the western end of New York.

 Till 2006, tolls were taken on the Thruway within The City of Buffalo.
 They were withdrawn in the latter part of 2006 at the time of the election run for Governor (both aspirants proposed their abolition).